All Episodes

 So when we talk about how we're going to pay for it, how will the government pay for it?

-All of the following higher taxes, more borrowing, printing money, cutting payments, rationing.
+Higher taxes, more borrowing, printing money, cutting payments, rationing.

 There are no other options to pay for this.

-Whether we're enrolled in the government option or not.
+We will all pay for it, whether we're enrolled in the government option or not.

-The first question that he wanted to discover here reading the plan is will the plan ration medical care?
+The first question that he wanted to discover here reading the plan is, will the plan ration medical care?

-This section amends the Social Security Act.
+This section, rationing medical care, this section amends the Social Security Act.

 Number two, the government has the power in this bill to determine what constitutes an applicable medical condition.